William Hone: Biography

 Hone has been described as one of the fathers of modern media.
 According to Associate Professor Kyle Grimes from the University of Alabama, "William Hone arguably did more than any other writer, printer or publisher to shape British popular print culture in the early decades of the nineteenth century."

 Hone was born at Bath on 3 June 1780, one of three children to William Hone Senior (born at Homewood Farm in Ripley, Surrey) and Francis Stalwell.
 William's only surviving brother, Joseph Hone (1784–1861) was a Supreme Court judge in Tasmania, Australia.

 William was an inquisitive child, whose father taught him to read from the Bible.
 For a number of years William attended a small school run by Dame Bettridge, to whom he was very close.

 In 1783, William's father moved to London and found work in an Attorney's office.
 He encouraged William Junior to follow in this profession.
 After two-and-a-half years in the office of a solicitor at Chatham, William Hone Junior returned to London to become clerk to a solicitor at Gray's Inn.
 He disliked the law as a profession and said he spent more time reading than working for his employer.
 With an increasing interest in socialism, he joined the London Corresponding Society in 1796.
 One of the key campaigns of this Society was to gain the vote for working men.
 Deeply unpopular with the Government, who were not in favour of Parliamentary reform, some members were tried for treason and sedition.

-Hone married in 1800 to Sarah Johnson.
+Hone was married in 1800 to Sarah Johnson.
 From 1801 to 1825 they had 12 children.
 With money given to him by his mother-in-law, he started a book and print shop with a circulating library in Lambeth Walk.
-He soon moved close to St Martin's Churchyard, where he published, Shaw's Gardener (1806).
+He soon moved close to St Martin-in-the-Fields, where he published Shaw's Gardener (1806).
 It was at this time that he and his friend, John Bone, tried to establish a popular savings bank.
 Despite the backing of various wealthy patrons, they were unsuccessful.
 Bone then joined Hone in a bookseller's business, which was also unsuccessful.

 In 1811, Hone was employed as an auctioneer for London booksellers.
 During this time he expanded his interest in journalism and embarked on investigations into the condition of patients in mental asylums.
 His investigations into the treatment of inmates at Bethlem Hospital ("Bedlam") outraged the public and politicians alike and consequently Bedlam's Governor resigned.
 Around this time Hone took a small lodging in the Old Bailey, keeping himself and his growing family by contributions to magazines and reviews.
 He hired a small shop in Fleet Street but this was twice robbed, with valuable books placed on show stolen.